What do students do in this clinic?

 Are there any required or recommended pre-requisites?

-Business Organizations; Professional Responsibility
+Business Organizations and Professional Responsibility

 -